infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 \end{aligned}
 ```

-Now the problem is fully transcripted (discretized) and can be solved as a
+Now the problem is fully transcribed (discretized) and can be solved as a
 standard optimization problem.
 Note that with realistic measure evaluation
 schemes more supports might be added to the support sets and these will need to
 be incorporated when transcribing variables and constraints.